Carrot by Puffer (CARROT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Carrot by Puffer Price Prediction for 2025–2050

-According to your Carrot by Puffer price prediction, the value of CARROT is expected to change by 238.64%, reaching a price of 0.202636USD by 2050.
+According to your Carrot by Puffer price prediction, the value of CARROT is expected to change by 238.64%, reaching a price of 0.280156USD by 2050.

 Short Term Carrot by Puffer Price Prediction For Today, Tomorrow, This Week, and 30 Days